-- and/or financial controls where this work is integrated with the audit work and is performed on the same principal terms and conditions; - Additional assurance work authorised by those charged with governance performed on material included within the annual report of an entity relevant to an engagement; - Reporting on government grants; - Reporting on covenant or loan agreements, which require independent verification, including to third parties with whom the entity relevant to an engagement has a business relationship50; - Services which have been the subject of an application to the Competent Authority in accordance with Regulation 79 of The Statutory Auditors and Third Country Auditors (Amendment) (EU Exit) Regulations 2019 (SI 2019/177).
+- Reporting on covenant or loan agreements, which require independent verification, and other reporting to third parties with whom the entity relevant to an engagement has a business relationship in accordance with Appendix C of this Ethical Standard; - Services which have been the subject of an application to the Competent Authority in accordance with Regulation 79 of The Statutory Auditors and Third Country Auditors (Amendment) (EU Exit) Regulations 2019 (SI 2019/177); - Generic subscriptions providing factual updates of changes to applicable law, regulation or accounting and auditing standards.

-Where such services are provided, they shall not include any elements of those services subject to outright prohibition in Regulation 80 of The Statutory Auditors and Third Country Auditors (Amendment) (EU Exit) Regulations 2019 (SI 2019/177)51.
-No other non-audit or additional services shall be provided to the audited entity, its parent undertaking and its controlled undertakings by the audit firm or any member of the firm's network.
+Where such services are provided, they shall not include any elements of those services subject to outright prohibition in Regulation 80 of The Statutory Auditors and Third Country Auditors (Amendment) (EU Exit) Regulations 2019 (SI 2019/177).
+The prohibitions in this Regulation have been amended to require an extended cooling in period for services linked to an audit entity's internal audit function.
+No other non-audit or additional services shall be provided to the audited entity, its UK parent undertaking and its worldwide controlled undertakings by the audit firm or any member of the firm's network.

-- If a prohibited service is inadvertently provided, the audit firm may continue to carry out the statutory audit of the public interest entity only if it can justify, that such provision of services does not affect its professional judgment and the audit report.
-The audit firm shall report this in its auditor's report on the entity's accounts in accordance with paragraph 45R-1(b) of ISA (UK) 700. - An audit firm undertaking the statutory audit of an entity relevant to an engagement, which is not a public interest entity, but meets the definition for an other entity of public interest shall follow the requirements in paragraphs 5.40-5.42.
+- If a non-permitted service is inadvertently provided, the audit firm may continue to carry out the statutory audit of the public interest entity only if it can justify, that such provision of services does not affect its professional judgment and the audit report.
+The audit firm shall report this in its auditor's report on the entity's accounts in accordance with paragraph 45-1(d) of ISA (UK) 700. - An audit firm undertaking the statutory audit of an entity relevant to an engagement, which is not a public interest entity, but meets the definition for an other entity of public interest51b shall follow the requirements in paragraphs 5.40-5.41.